Are you curious about how Pepto-Bismol works and what its benefits are?

 It is recommended that children under the age of two years do not use the drug in any form, because of the risks of accumulating bismuth, magnesium, or aluminum.

-Children or adolescents who have been recovering from viral infections such as chicken pox or the flu are recommended to not use Pepto-Bismol.
+Children or adolescents who have been recovering from viral infections such as chicken pox or the flu are recommended not to use Pepto-Bismol.

 This is because the drug can potentially increase the risk of developing Reye’s syndrome, a progressive brain disorder that leads to swelling in the brain and the liver.